General Optimal Polynomial Approximants, Stabilization, and Projections of Unity: General Approximants

 Minimizing each side of the equality above we see that

-where the projections on the left and right hand sides above are taken in $\frac1m H^2$ and $H^2$ respectively.
-Lastly, as $f \neq 0$, these projections are unique and represent the optimal approximants. \end{proof} We can now reframe questions about cyclicity in $\frac1m H^2$ as questions in $H^2$ via general optimal approximants.
+where the projections on the left and right hand sides above are taken in $\frac1m H^2$ and $H^2$, respectively.
+Lastly, as $f \not\equiv 0$, these projections are unique and represent the optimal approximants. \end{proof} We can now reframe questions about cyclicity in $\frac1m H^2$ as questions in $H^2$ via general optimal approximants.
 This is advantageous because $H^2$ has nicer structural properties than $\frac1m H^2$ (e.g., the monomials are orthogonal in $H^2$ but not in $\frac1m H^2$).
-Let us now give some results pertaining to inner functions and general optimal approximants.
-In general, (Q1) and (Q2) are not equivalent.
-For example, take $f(z) = 1$ and $g(z) = \sum_{k\ge 0} b_kz^k$.
-Then the optimal approximants to $g/f$ are just $T_n(g)$: